LearnWeb3DAO/Flow-Track/FNS-Part-1.md

   }
 ```

 Let's first look at `borrowDomainPrivate`.
-This is pretty similar to `borrowDomain` as in the public collection, except it returns a reference to the *full* NFT i.e. both it's public and private parts.
+This is pretty similar to `borrowDomain` as in the public collection, except it returns a reference to the *full* NFT i.e. both its public and private parts.
 This is expected to be used by the owner of the NFT to borrow a reference to the NFT's private functions, to update the `bio` and `address` attached to the NFT.

 The more interesting one here is `mintDomain`.
 It's an `access(account)` function.
 Which means, even though it's part of `CollectionPrivate`, it can only be used by the account of the smart contract, which essentially makes it an admin/owner function.